Replay-Free Continual Low-Rank Adaptation with Dynamic Memory: Introduction

 \section{Introduction}

-Continual learning (CL) \citep{wang2024comprehensive}, which involves training a model on a sequence of tasks, often faces the challenge of \emph{catastrophic forgetting}—a significant decline in performance on previously learned tasks when learning new ones.
-This issue persists even in the continual training of vision foundation models \citep{dualprompt, l2p}, despite their strong generalization capabilities and robustness.
-Existing replay-based CL schemes \citep{co2l} typically mitigate forgetting by storing a subset of data from previous tasks as \emph{exemplars}.
-However, this approach can be impractical due to storage constraints and data retention policies.
-Meanwhile, architecture-based CL schemes \citep{loo2020generalized} allocate isolated parameters for each task, using a task identifier during training to prevent interference across tasks.
-Nevertheless, modifying the architecture of vision foundation models for fine-tuning on downstream tasks can compromise their pre-trained capabilities, as the pre-trained weights are learned within a fixed architecture.
-Furthermore, these methods often assume that task identity is known during inference, which is unrealistic in real-world scenarios.
+Continual learning (CL) \citep{wang2024comprehensive}, which aims to train models on a sequence of tasks, often suffers from \emph{catastrophic forgetting}—a substantial degradation in performance on previously learned tasks when adapting to new ones.
+This challenge persists even when continually fine-tuning vision foundation models \citep{dualprompt, l2p}, despite their strong generalization capability and robustness. \thefootnote{} \footnote{*Corresponding Author: Lingjuan Lyu} \thefootnote{\arabic{footnote}}Replay-based CL methods \citep{co2l} attempt to alleviate forgetting by retaining a subset of data from prior tasks as \emph{exemplars}; however, such approaches are often impractical due to storage constraints and data retention policies.
+Alternatively, architecture-based CL methods \citep{loo2020generalized} mitigate interference by allocating task-specific parameters and relying on task identifiers during training.
+Nevertheless, modifying the architecture of vision foundation models for downstream adaptation may undermine their pre-trained representations, as these weights are learned under a fixed architectural design.
+Moreover, many of these methods assume access to task identity at inference time—an assumption that is frequently violated in real-world scenarios.